BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Abstract

 \section{Abstract}

+The affinization morphism for the stack $\Mst(\Pi_Q)$ of representations of a preprojective algebra $\Pi_Q$ is a local model for the morphism from the stack of objects in a general 2-Calabi--Yau category to the good moduli space.
+We show that the derived direct image of the dualizing complex along this morphism is pure, and admits a decomposition in the sense of the Beilinson--Bernstein--Deligne--Gabber decomposition theorem.

-We introduce a new perverse filtration on the Borel--Moore homology of the stack of representations of a preprojective algebra $\Pi_Q$, by proving that the derived direct image of the dualizing mixed Hodge module along the morphism to the coarse moduli space is pure.
-We show that the zeroth piece of the resulting filtration on the preprojective CoHA is isomorphic to the universal enveloping algebra of the associated BPS Lie algebra $\mathfrak{g}_{\Pi_Q}$, and that the spherical Lie subalgebra of this algebra contains half of the Kac--Moody Lie algebra associated to the real subquiver of $Q$.
-Lifting $\mathfrak{g}_{\Pi_Q}$ to a Lie algebra in the category of mixed Hodge modules on the coarse moduli space of $\Pi_Q$-modules, we prove that the intersection cohomology of spaces of semistable $\Pi_Q$-modules provide ``cuspidal cohomology'' for $\mathfrak{g}_{\Pi_Q}$ -- a conjecturally complete space of simple hyperbolic roots for this Lie algebra.
+We introduce a new perverse filtration on the Borel--Moore homology of $\Mst(\Pi_Q)$, using this decomposition.
+We show that the zeroth piece of the resulting filtration on the cohomological Hall algebra built out of the Borel--Moore homology of $\Mst(\Pi_Q)$ is isomorphic to the universal enveloping algebra of an associated BPS Lie algebra $\mathfrak{g}_{\Pi_Q}$.
+This Lie algebra is defined via the Kontsevich--Soibelman theory of critical cohomological Hall algebras for 3-Calabi--Yau categories.
+We then lift this Lie algebra to a Lie algebra object in the category of perverse sheaves on the coarse moduli space of $\Pi_Q$-modules, and use this algebra structure to prove results about the summands appearing in the above decomposition theorem.
+In particular, we prove that the intersection cohomology of singular spaces of semistable $\Pi_Q$-modules provide ``cuspidal cohomology'' -- a conjecturally complete subspace of canonical generators for $\mathfrak{g}_{\Pi_Q}$.